staeter/work-in-progress/dialogue.md

 This principle guides both technical architecture and governance structures.

 ### 14. Modular

+No platform is neutral.
+Its design constrains what gets expressed and its algorithms serves as an editorial line.
+Every medium has implicitly or explicitly stated goals and philosophies.
+We stated those in the *respectful*, *optimistic*, *purposeful* and *democratic* principles.
+As much as the dev team strives for those goals we also do not believe they will always get it right nor adapted to every single specific case.

 Modularity enables community-driven development while maintaining security.
 This requires careful API design and sandboxing to allow customization without compromising the platform's integrity.